petrobras/3W/paper/paper.md

 # Research impact statement
-The **3W Toolkit** bridges industry and academia, as it has been developed via an active collaboration between Petrobras researchers and the Signal, Multimedia, and Telecommunications Laboratory (SMT) at the Federal University of Rio de Janeiro (UFRJ).
-Recently, researchers employed the **3W Toolkit** (v3.0.0) for standardizing the data pipeline of the 3W Dataset, utilizing automated cleaning, temporal alignment, and class selection for robust data loading [@pessoa2026multivariate; @deandrade2026operadores].
-By providing standardized routines for selection, filtering, and loading of real-world event registries, the **3W Toolkit** guarantees strict reproducibility while ensuring compliance with the quality criteria defined by the dataset maintainers.
-Ultimately, the **3W Toolkit** provides an industry-validated sandbox, allowing academic contributions to be tested against real-world domain constraints, directly advancing the state of the art in well integrity and flow assurance automation.
+The **3W Toolkit** bridges industry and academia through collaboration between Petrobras researchers and the Signal, Multimedia, and Telecommunications Laboratory (SMT) at the Federal University of Rio de Janeiro (UFRJ).
+Researchers recently used **3W Toolkit** (v3.0.0) to standardize the 3W Dataset pipeline with automated cleaning, temporal alignment, and class selection for robust loading [@pessoa2026multivariate; @deandrade2026operadores].
+Standardized selection, filtering, and loading routines ensure reproducibility and compliance with dataset-maintainer quality criteria.
+The toolkit provides an industry-validated sandbox for testing academic contributions against real-world constraints, advancing well integrity and flow assurance automation.

 # Conclusions

-The **3W Toolkit** provides an open-source and modular framework for developing fault detection and classification systems in oil well operations.
-Its design enables flexible integration of preprocessing, feature extraction, modeling, and evaluation components, supporting both research and practical applications.
-By combining a unified pipeline abstraction with support for multiple modeling approaches, the toolkit facilitates reproducible experiments, simplifying the development of end-to-end machine learning workflows for time-series data.
-A collection of Jupyter notebooks provides a step-by-step guide to understanding and using the **3W Toolkit** powerful features.
-Although the toolkit was developed with the **3W Dataset** as a reference, it is not limited to that dataset and can be adapted to other datasets and application domains.
+The **3W Toolkit** is an open-source, modular framework for fault detection and classification in oil well operations.
+It flexibly integrates preprocessing, feature extraction, modeling, and evaluation for research and practical applications.
+Its unified pipeline and multiple modeling approaches support reproducible end-to-end machine learning workflows for time-series data.
+Jupyter notebooks provide step-by-step guidance for its features.
+Although developed around the **3W Dataset**, the toolkit can be adapted to other datasets and application domains.

 # AI usage disclosure
 This project used GitHub Copilot and Claude for documentation purposes, and all contributions were carefully reviewed by multiple authors for consistency and accuracy.

 # References